 3 Ingredient Lentil & Beet Burgers

 Yes!
 Freeze uncooked patties on a tray, then transfer to a bag or container.
 Cook from frozen, adding a few extra minutes to the cooking time.

 Serve them just like you would a regular burger.
 Use similar toppings, and enjoy with a salad, corn, or french fries.
+My vegan pretzel buns are the perfect thing to make and serve with these burgers.

+3 Ingredient Lentil & Beet Burgers